 How do you save a Path Finder Activity?

-Path Finder automatically saves, anytime you make a chance, a small "Saved" notification should appear.
+Path Finder automatically saves, anytime you make a change, a small "Saved" notification should appear.

 How do I know which Scene is the starting Scene?

 The starting scene is the one with the checkbox marked - you can choose any Scene to be the starting Scene by simply checking the box on that's Scene.

 No, you can't currently drag and drop scenes.
 Keep in mind, the order your Scenes appear in Mission Manager does not represent the order they will appear in the activity.